 Best Mode for Carrying Out the Invention

 Figure 1 is a simplified functional diagram of the tensioning system portion of the modular head assembly of the present invention, showing the progress of the tow from the spool to the tool which lays the fabric on a part, such as an aircraft wing.
 The system, as shown generally at 10 includes a servo motor and gear box assembly 12 which is controlled via inputs from a diameter sensor 14 which senses the diameter of a carbon fabric spool 16 and an input from a linear sensor 16 which senses the position of a dancer element 18 which controls the tension on the fabric.
-A PLC computer 19, in one embodiment is located on the modular head assembly for control of the individual servo motors.
+A PLC computer 19, in one embodiment is located on the modular head assembly for high level control of the individual servo motors.

 In operation, the fabric backing is unwound from the carbon spool 16 under the control of the servo motor assembly 12.
 The fabric proceeds to a backing spool 17, which removes a backing film from the fabric which then proceeds to the dancer tensioning assembly 18 and from there to one or more redirects 22 and the clamp/add/cut portions of the system.
 While the backing spool 17 will typically be present in the system, it is not necessary, as the backing film may be removed by other elements or not present for some material types.